Eisendrath Center for Water Conservation

 The beautiful 1930 2-story Pueblo revival style adobe structure is set with period furniture and galleries with interpretive educational panels highlighting the famed Arizona architect, Robert Thomas Evans and the importance of adobe revival in our valley in the 30’s and 40’s.
 About Chicagoan Rose Eisendrath, the builder and her family who visited the “wild west”.
 A gallery dedicated to the history of water in our state, water conservation and sustainability education and best practices highlighting education partner SRP.

 Eisendrath Center for Water Conservation is the first of its kind.
-A culturally and historically important home, the Rio Salado Foundation and our donor partners have restored the property for use as a water conservation center which will house the City of Tempe’s Water Conservation Department and Rio Salado Foundation office.
-The home will serve as a unique special event venue and visitor’s center offering docent lead tours by appointment by Tempe Historic Preservation Foundation docents.
+A culturally and historically important home, the Rio Salado Foundation and our donor partners have restored the property for use as a water conservation center which will house the City of Tempe’s Water Conservation Department.
+The home serves as a unique special event venue and visitor’s center offering docent lead tours by appointment by Tempe Historic Preservation Foundation docents.

 - Restoration of the original Eisendrath House from floor to ceiling including the physical structure and modifications to meet current safety standards and modern conveniences.